rowanmoul/ArchSecureDualBoot/README.md

 #### Platform Configuration Registers
 Platform Configuration Registers, or PCRs are the key feature of the TPM that we will be using.
 They are volatile memory locations within the TPM where the computer's firmware records "measurements" of the software that executes during the boot process (and possibly after boot as well).
 The values of the PCRs can be used to "seal" an encryption key (or another TPM object) with a policy that only allows the key to be released if the PCRs have the same value as they did when the polcy was created (which it is up to the user to determine is a trusted configuration).
 This is secure because unlike CPU registers, PCRs cannot be overritten or reset.
 They can only be "extended".
 All PCRs are initialized to zero at first power.
 Measurements are "extended" into the PCR by the firmware by passing the measurement to the TPM, which then "ORs" that data with the existing data in the PCR, takes a cryptograhic hash of the new value (usually sha1 or sha256) and then writes the hash digest to the PCR.
 "Measurements" are typically another cryptographic hash of the software binary or other data (such as configuration data) that is being measured.
 A minimum of 24 PCRs are required on a standard PC, though some TPMs may have more, or might have multiple "banks" of 24 that use different hash algorithms.
 Different PCRs contain measurements of different parts of the boot process.
-The TCG (the creators of the TPM specification) define which values should be extended into each PCR.
+The Trusted Computing Group (TCG), the creators of the TPM specification, define which values should be extended into each PCR.
-It took me far too long to find this information as it wasn't in the [TPM 2.0 Library Specification](https://trustedcomputinggroup.org/resource/tpm-library-specification/), or the [PC Client Platform TPM Profile Specification](https://trustedcomputinggroup.org/resource/pc-client-platform-tpm-profile-ptp-specification/).
+It took me far too long to find this information unfortunately.
+It wasn't in the [TPM 2.0 Library Specification](https://trustedcomputinggroup.org/resource/tpm-library-specification/), or the [PC Client Platform TPM Profile Specification](https://trustedcomputinggroup.org/resource/pc-client-platform-tpm-profile-ptp-specification/).
 It can be found in the [PC Client Platform Firmware Profile
 Specification](https://trustedcomputinggroup.org/resource/pc-client-specific-platform-firmware-profile-specification/).
-To save you from reading that document, I have boiled the relevant parts down into the table below.
+The TCG seem to have the unfortunate philosophy of "don't repeat yourself ever if at all possible" so you have to read parts of six documents to get the full picture of anything.
+To save you from all that, I have boiled the relevant parts down into the table below.
 This table is not exhastive, which is why nearly a quarter of the firmware specification deals directly with PCR usage.
 However it should give you a good idea of what values are measured into each PCR so that you know when to expect the values to change (such as when you update your BIOS, Kernel, or Boot Loader).

 PCR&nbsp;&nbsp;&nbsp;|Description
 ---------------------|-----------